patelkhushal9033/Pacman-Simulator/README.md

 # commands to navigate pacman

-PLACE X,Y,F (Place pacman on grid where X and Y denotes coordinates and F denotes direction facting) MOVE (Move pacman one step in the direction it is facing) LEFT (Rotate left)
+PLACE X,Y,F (Place pacman on grid where X and Y denotes coordinates and F denotes direction facting)<br / MOVE (Move pacman one step in the direction it is facing) LEFT (Rotate left)
 RIGHT (Rotate right)